Card on File compliance for REST Pay Display

 }

-If the payment is successful and the tokenization fails, no token will be returned and a tokenizationFailure will be added to the issues object.
+If the payment is successful and the tokenization fails, no token is returned, and a tokenizationFailure is added to the issues object.

 {